Extra tickets released for Runrig’s farewell concert

 A limited number of additional tickets are to be released for Runrig’s farewell concert: The Last Dance in Stirling’s City Park.

-The extra general admission standing tickets will be released for sale this Friday (April 27) at 10am through Ticketline.
+The extra general admission standing tickets will be released for sale on Friday (27th April) at 10am through Ticketline.

 Tickets for the Saturday night show sold out in record time, with the band announcing shortly afterwards that it would put on an additional concert on Friday 17th August 2018; these tickets also sold out.